phoenix-rtos/phoenix-rtos-doc/corelibs/libswdg.md

 ```c
 typedef void (*swdg_callback_t)(int channel);
 ```

-Callback function to be provided to be executed in the event of channel timeout. `channel` param conveys information which channel timeout has occured, this allows one callback to be used for all channels.
+Callback function to be provided to be executed in the event of channel timeout. `channel` param conveys information which channel timeout has occurred, this allows one callback to be used for all channels.

 ### Functions

 ```c
 void swdg_reload(int no);
 ```

 Reloads selected watchdog channel `no` timer.
 This causes channel deadline to be set to value set in configuration.

 ```c
 void swdg_disable(int no);
 ```

 Disables selected watchdog channel `no` timer.
-Configuration is kept, so channel can be reenabled without additional steps.
+Configuration is kept, so channel can be re-enabled without additional steps.

 ```c
 void swdg_enable(int no);
 ```

 Enables selected watchdog channel `no` timer.
 Channel is refreshed on enable, so no spurious timeout can occur.

 ```c
 void swdg_chanConfig(int no, swdg_callback_t callback, time_t limit);
 ```

 Configures selected watchdog channel `no` with desired `callback` function and `limit` (in microseconds) deadline.

 ```c
 void swdg_init(size_t chanCount, int priority);
 ```

 Initialize library with `chanCount` channels and watchdog thread with priority `priority`.
-Needs to be called before any other operation. `chanCount` has to be greater than zero, `priority` has to be greater or equal to zero (highest priority) and less than 7.
+Needs to be called before any other operation. `chanCount` has to be greater than zero, `priority` has to be greater or equal to zero (the highest priority) and less than 7.

 ### Notes

 - All channels start disabled,
 - Channel configuration does not change it's state, channel needs to be enabled if it was not prior,
-- Callback function **must not** call any libswdg funtions!
+- Callback function **must not** call any libswdg functions!
 Deadlock will occur.

 ## Using libswdg